luismavs/FocusDetection/README.md

 # Focus Detection

-Detects areas in focus in photos.
+Detects areas in focus in photos, by searching for sharpest areas and then enlarging them.
 Focus Detection works by converting the ouput of an high-pass filter to a mask.

 ## To install

-This package only depends on numpy and opencv.
+At the moment, the only dependencies are numpy and opencv.
 To install the package just do

 ```
 pip install .